meatuses/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

       target:
         # `Value` or `AverageValue` can be used for metrics of the Object type.
         type: AverageValue
-        # Scale up if the value of our custom metric is greater than 10 / currentReplicas.
+        # Scale up if the value of our custom metric is greater than 10 / number of replicas.
         averageValue: 10
 ```